 Students are able to apply knowledge and understanding to manage natural resources and to operate in markets for products and quotas.

 Students know how to distinguish between resources and their specific needs for policies or management strategies.
 They know about implementation problems and the need to consider second best solutions.

 Students are aware of likely misperceptions.
 They can use analogies, narratives, and illuminating historical data to communicate.
 Based on their own experience with challenging management tasks, they understand the need for proper simplification.

 Develop learning skills

 In particular, students develop learning skills to deal with dynamic problems.
 They know and can apply concepts such as stocks and flows, nonlinearity, feedback, delays, and policy in new situations.
 After passing the exam, simulation models and selected animations and simulators are made available for the students for personal use or for use in own teaching.

 All applicants are responsible for checking that they have the needed background knowledge and computer equipment.
-To check, download the readiness-test, for more help download the FAQ: http://sddownloads.uib.no/readiness_test/FAQ.pdf
+Before applying for the course, download and take the following Readiness-test, for more help download the FAQ: http://sddownloads.uib.no/readiness_test/FAQ.pdf

 - Macintosh: http://sddownloads.uib.no/macintosh/readiness.zip

 If you pass the test and are committed to take the course, we recommend you to apply for the course.